DongyoonKim-Roy/AndroidNote/MVVM.md

 ```

 Summary
-- This parttern is popular in frameworks where data binding is used for UI development.
+- This parttern helps organize and structure code in a way that separates concerns, making the codebase more maintainable and testable.